 De-Escalate Angry, Upset People

-Whether its a child or an inmate serving a life sentence, my skills have helped calm volatile, difficult people in literally seconds.
+Whether it's a child or an inmate serving a life sentence, my skills have helped calm volatile, difficult people in literally seconds.
+I am here to help you do the same.

 How the De-Escalation Skills Work